 I was hooked by a hedonistic, sensual beverage that tasted of cherries, blackcurrants, almonds and peaches.
 My career in science and medicine ended that night; it just took me a few years to realize it.
 I soon found myself inspired by great wine writers like Hugh Johnson and Jancis Robinson, and sought to build a career that emulated theirs, garnering a journalism degree in 1990.

-And I want to write.
+And I want to write — both fiction and nonfiction.